vari-bbc/demultiplex/README.md

 #### Dealing with samples with no reads

 Empty placeholder fastq files and output files from other QC tools will be created for samples with no reads.
-Fastq files that end up with 0 reads will be listed in a file named 'missing_fastqs.log' and will also be listed in the multiQC reports.
+Fastq files that end up with 0 reads will be listed in a file named 'missing_fastqs.log' immediately after `bcl2fastq` is run and will also be listed in the multiQC reports.
+If a samplesheet error is noticed after examining 'missing_fastqs.log', you may want to kill all the demultiplex PBS jobs immediately instead of waiting for the jobs to finish.
+See section below on killing PBS jobs.
+After that, you can 'reset' the demultiplexing directory, as described below, and restart the pipeline.

 #### Kill all demultiplex jobs